iawia002/lux/README.md

 > **Note**: FFmpeg does not affect the download, only affects the final file merge.

-To install Annie, please use `go get`, download the binary file in the [Releases](https://github.com/iawia002/annie/releases) page, or compile yourself.
+To install Annie, use `go get`, download the binary file in the [Releases](https://github.com/iawia002/annie/releases) page, or compile yourself.

 ```bash
 $ go get github.com/iawia002/annie